drug-design/course/docs/chapters/structure-activity-relationships.md

 ##### Example 3: X-Ray Data

-Recent X-Ray studies of 4-Anilino quinazolines in complexes with the target protein revealed that the binding of the quinazoline scaffold involves hydrogen bond interactions with both N1 and N3: there is a direct hydrogen bond with N1, and an indirect one (via a water molecule) with N3.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-x-ray-data-24847e9a'><i class='fa fa-play' aria-hidden='true'></i></button>Recent X-Ray studies of 4-Anilino quinazolines in complexes with the target protein revealed that the binding of the quinazoline scaffold involves hydrogen bond interactions with both N1 and N3: there is a direct hydrogen bond with N1, and an indirect one (via a water molecule) with N3.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/X_Ray_complex_tarcevalike_AS.gif){: loading=lazy }